 At the end of the program, the thesis or literature review must be written in a form satisfactory to the Advisory Committee and suitable for submission to a peer-reviewed scientific journal, and the results must be presented in a seminar open to faculty, students, and the public.
 After the presentation, the student and Advisory Committee will meet to discuss details of the project, paper, and seminar.

 The following courses satisfy the three program areas.
-Also, courses from other departments, specifically the Applied Medical Sciences Department, Chemistry Department, and the Environmental Sciences Department may satisfy some of the program areas.
+Also, courses from other departments, specifically the Department of Chemistry and the Department of Environmental Sciences and Policy, may satisfy some program areas.

 Genetics and Molecular Biology

 BIO 509 Cell and Molecular Biology

 BIO 531 Principles of Immunology

 BIO 502 Animal Physiology Laboratory

 BIO 611 Endocrinology